flutesys/slate/source/index.html.md

 ## What is Flute Mail?

-Flute Mail is an **email provider aggreator**, a powerful cloud service that allows to configure and use multiple email APIs such as SendGrid, Postmark, SparkPost, or any SMTP server.
+Flute Mail is an **email provider aggregator**, a powerful cloud service that allows you to configure and use multiple email APIs such as SendGrid, Postmark, SparkPost, or any SMTP server.
 Just sign up for a Flute Mail account, and hook up your API keys from different providers.
 Then set up your sending "Environments", which allows